JeffDeCola/my-cheat-sheets/software/development/languages/latex-for-math-cheat-sheet/README.md

 ## TeX

 `TeX` is an advanced typesetting system which was developed by Donald Knuth in 1978.
+It is a markup language for describing a document.
 TeX is mainly popular because of its ability to handle complex technical text and in displaying mathematical formula.